matmcreative/Employee_Analysis_SQL/README.md

 ```

-* List all employees whose first name is "Hercules" and last names begin with "B."
+* Query all employees whose first name is "Hercules" and last names begin with "B."

 ```
 SELECT first_name, last_name